 - Waking up at night with a cough

 In adults, some of the signs of dysphagia can include malnourishment, dehydration, reduced enjoyment of mealtimes, and/or avoidance of eating and drinking in social situations.

 - Refusal of foods with certain textures

-- Lengthy time taken to eat food
+- Requires an extensive amount of time to eat food

 - Difficulty breastfeeding